AreebaxIrfan/GIAIC_Q3/onsite-class/class-1/README.md

 ```

 ## Usage
-To run a Python script, use:
+To run a Python app, use:
 ```sh
 python script.py
 ```